 - Do you pay the water bill separate from the rent?

 - Did your spouse sleep at home last night?

-You should listen carefully and only answer the questions that the interviewer directs to you personally.
-Do not answer any questions addressed to your spouse without first asking permission from the immigration officer.
+As a general rule, you should listen carefully and only answer the questions that the interviewer directs to you.
 Remain calm and answer the questions truthfully.
 Do not argue with the examiner.

-Form more guidance on marriage visa issues contact us at (702) 423-2721 to schedule an initial consultation.
+Are you a United States citizen deciding to get married to a foreign national?
+For more guidance on marriage based green card interviews or marriage visa issues with an experienced immigration lawyer contact us at (702) 423-2721 to schedule an initial consultation.